vindarel/bacalisp/lisp-tutorial-clog-contest/clog-contest.md

 There are some caveats that need to be worked on:

 - if you type a search query of 4 letters quickly, our handler waits for an input of at least 2 characters, but it will be fired 2 other times.
+That will probably fix the blickering.

 And, as you noticed: